poojahooda22/prompt-ai-project/README.md

 - [Next.js Documentation](https://nextjs.org/docs) -
 - [Learn Next.js](https://nextjs.org/learn) - an interactive Next.j

-You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js) - your feedback and contributions a
+You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js) - your feedback and contributions
 ## Deploy
 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme)